jarvis-assistant-ai/jarvis-assistant-ai.github.io/privacy.md

 ---
 layout: default
-title: Privacy Policy - Jarvis AI
+title: Privacy Policy - Alpha AI
-description: Learn how Jarvis AI protects your privacy and handles your data with the utmost security.
+description: Learn how Alpha AI protects your privacy and handles your data with the utmost security.
 ---

 # Privacy Policy

-At Jarvis AI, we believe that privacy is a fundamental right.
+At Alpha AI, we believe that privacy is a fundamental right.
 This policy explains how we collect, use, and protect your data.

 ## Our Privacy Principles